This page explains how to install and configure the Sigasi Studio extension for VS Code.

 The extension requires VS Code or VS Codium version

 The path to use the Java Runtime (JRE) can optionally be configured in the settings.
-If the setting is empty, the extension will download a JRE and extract it in the user’s home folder.
+If the setting is empty, the extension will extract the included JRE in the user’s home folder.

 If you wish to provide the JRE: